 Structure and dynamics in inorganic systems

 In joint work with the group of Prof. John Evans, we apply solid-state NMR of the study of inorganic framework materials.
 Characterisation of the structure of these materials by (powder) diffraction techniques alone is difficult, but combining the local information on structure and dynamics from multi-nuclear NMR (e.g. 17O, 31P, 183W) with the long-range structural information from diffraction studies, provide a much fuller understanding of these complex materials.
-A recent project has used 17O NMR to study the dynamics of oxygen motion in ZrW2O8: solid-state NMR is only technique that allows to both quantify the dynamics and identify its chemical nature.
+Past projects have used 17O NMR to study the dynamics of oxygen motion in ZrW2O8: solid-state NMR is only technique that allows to both quantify the dynamics and identify its chemical nature.
 We are currently exploring how solid-state NMR, powder XRD and first principles calculations can be fully integrated to solve increasingly complex structural problems.

 There are some important questions in solid-state NMR that are still unresolved e.g. what resolution can we hope to achieve in 1H NMR of solids?
 Very fast sample spinning (spin rates >60 kHz) allows us to obtain modest resolution from this highly-important nucleus.
 Our understanding of 1H NMR decoupling in the 13C NMR of solids is correspondingly poor.
 Unfortunately a corresponding theoretical description is very difficult: the dynamics of multiply interacting magnetic nuclei are complex and often intractable.
 We are developing novel simulation techniques which allow us to simulate what happens in real solids.
 In collaboration with other NMR groups (notably at Warwick and Lyon), we are combining these “first principles” numerical simulation with careful experimentation to address fundamental problems in solid-state NMR.